4GeeksAcademy/python-beginner-programming-exercises/exercises/03-Print-Variables-In-The-Console/README.md

 ## 📝 Instructions:

 1. Declare a new variable called **color** and assign the value "red" to it.
-2. Then, print its value on the console.
+2. Then, print its value on the console (you may have to scroll up in the terminal to see it!)